Apply to the Alt Protein Project

 Once you’ve identified a few potential candidates, here are some things to consider when choosing a dedicated co-founder.

-Availability: Are you and your co-founders each taking five classes, including organic chemistry?
-Then regardless of how enthusiastic you are, this might not be a viable dream team.
+Availability: Take a realistic look at your course loads, work schedules, and other commitments.
+If there just aren’t enough hours in the day for either of you, this might not be a viable dream team regardless of how enthusiastic you are.
 Group founders should treat the Alt Protein Project like another class: it will require a few hours of paperwork to establish an official university student group, more hours of planning for group meetings, and even more time if you want to launch ambitious research and education initiatives on campus.
+Your co-founding team should have at least 10-20 collective hours a week to spend on group-related work.
+After your first semester running the group, the time commitment will likely become much less demanding.
+But remember: the more dedicated leaders on your team, the more you can spread that work between everyone!

 Complementary skill sets: The most passionate people in the room don’t always make the best group leaders.
 We recommend taking stock of the responsibilities involved with running a student group and assessing whether your co-founding team has the complementary skill sets to make your vision a reality.